 Aunt Edie: (reaching out and actually pressing Frankie's face) Hello?
 Hello?

-Justified, sort of, as they are from, presumable central Indiana... where the "Brickyard" is.
+Justified, sort of, as they are from what is presumably central Indiana... where the "Brickyard" is.
 That is the Indianapolis Motor Speedway, for those who didn't know.

 Fanservice: Axl.
 He's played by a 19-year-old actor.